multimediaeval/multimediaeval.github.io/_editions/2022/tasks/swimtrack.md

 [3] Timothy Woinoski, Alon Harell, and I. Bajić.
 2020.
 Towards Automated Swimming Analytics Using Deep Neural Networks.
 ArXiv (2020).

 #### Task organizers
-* Nicolas Jacquelin, École Centrale de Lyon
+* Nicolas Jacquelin, École Centrale de Lyon, LIRIS
-* Théo Jaunet, LIRIS, INSA-Lyon
+* Théo Jaunet, INSA-Lyon, LIRIS
-* Romain Vuillemot, École Centrale de Lyon, romain.vuillemot (at) ec-lyon.fr
+* Romain Vuillemot, École Centrale de Lyon, LIRIS
-* Stefan Duffner, Université de Lyon, INSA de Lyon
+* Stefan Duffner, INSA-Lyon, LIRIS

+Contact: romain.vuillemot (at) ec-lyon.fr

 #### Task Schedule
-* July-August 2022: Data release
+* July 31st 2022: Data release
   <!-- * XX XXX 2022: Data release <!-- # Replace XX with your date.
 We suggest setting the date in June-August.
 31 August is the last possible date by which you should release data.
 You can release earlier, or plan a two-stage release.-->
 * November 2022: Runs due and results returned.
 Exact dates to be announced.
  <!--* XX November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->